-The newest addition to the Chelsea FC Women squad, Niamh Charles, whose move from Liverpool was announced during the lockdown, speaks about her move to London…
+The newest addition to the Chelsea FC Women squad Niamh Charles, whose move from Liverpool was announced during the coronavirus lockdown, spoke to us on her move to London…

 The 21-year-old has joined us ahead of the 2020/21 Barclays FA Women’s Super League season on a three-year contract and linked up with the Blues last week to begin our pre-season preparations.

 Charles is excited about her new challenge at Chelsea and believes the move will improve her game, as she explains in the interview below…

 Firstly a warm welcome to the club, what are your first impressions of Chelsea Women?

 Well thank you, I love it.
 Obviously it’s a bit different with COVID but from what I’ve seen so far and what we’ve been allowed to do, it’s been brilliant, the whole thing is slick and great.

 How have you found your first week of pre-season?

 Different to what I’ve ever done before because of COVID, but I think every player has found that.
 I’ve really enjoyed it, coming in and meeting the girls bit by bit.
 It’s not like meeting them all at once but each day I’m meeting a few more people and it’s been really welcoming and lovely.